farah-droid/maze-runner/README.md

 ## Question 5: Performance Comparison and Analysis

 ### 1. Performance Comparison Results and Analysis
 The performance of the enhanced BFS-based explorer was compared with the basic explorer that used the right-hand wall-following rule.
-Both were experimented on the same static maze configuration in non-visual and visual modes.
+Both were experimented on the same static maze configuration.

 **Original Explorer (Right-Hand Rule):**
-- Time taken: 0.00 seconds (non-visual mode), approximately 42 seconds (visual mode).
+- Time taken: 0.00 seconds, approximately 42 seconds (when doing --visualize).
 - Total moves made: 1279.
 - Backtrack operations: 0 (backtracking logic implemented but not used in this test).
 - Average moves per second: Over 650,000 in non-visual mode.